01000001010100100100111001000001/vulnhuntr/README.md

 ## Installation

 > [!IMPORTANT]
-> Vulnhuntr strictly requires Python 3.10 because of a number of bugs in Jedi which it uses to parse Python code.
+> ARORAstrictly requires Python 3.10 because of a number of bugs in Jedi which it uses to parse Python code.
 It will not work reliably if installed with any other versions of Python.

 We recommend using [pipx](https://github.com/pypa/pipx) or Docker to easily install and run Vulnhuntr.